Traffic Flow Optimisation for Lifelong Multi-Agent Path Finding: Experimental Results

 \section{Experimental Results}

 In our main experiment, we compare guided PIBT against the original baseline for Lifelong MAPF.
 We also integrate guidance into (one-shot) LaCAM* and compare against the original baseline for one-shot MAPF.
-Implementations are written in C++ \footnote{Implementation will be released in Dec 2023} and evaluated on a Nectar Cloud VM instance with 32 AMD EPYC-Rome CPUs and 64 GB RAM.
+Implementations\footnote{https://github.com/nobodyczcz/Guided-PIBT} are written in C++ and evaluated on a Nectar Cloud VM instance with 32 AMD EPYC-Rome CPUs and 64 GB RAM.

 We run large-scale experiments with up to 12 thousand agents across 4 distinct map types.
-For each map and each number of agents we evaluate 24 randomly sampled instances and 600 problem instances total across all maps.
-For Lifelong MAPF, the maximum time limit is based on the size of the map: we compute a maximum number of timesteps as $(with + height) \times 5$ with the intention that each agent has the opportunity to complete approximately 5 tasks each.
-For one-shot MAPF, we use a 60 second timeout.
-Our maps are: \begin{itemize} \item \emph{Warehouse(W)}: a $500 \times 140$ synthetic fulfillment center map with 38589 traversable cells.
-There are 144 instances, with between 2000 to 12000 agents (31\% traversable cells).
-Time-limit: 3200 timesteps. \item \emph{Sortation(S)}: a $33 \times 57$ synthetic sortation centre map with 1564 traversable cells.
-There are 168 instances, with between 200 to 1400 agents (92\% traversable cells).
-Time-limit: 450 timesteps. \item \emph{Game(G)}: ost003d, a $194 \times 194$ map with 13214 traversable cells, from video games.
-There are 144 instances with between 2000 to 12000 agents (90\% traversable cells).
-Time-limit: 1940 timesteps. \item \emph{Room(R)}: room-64-64-8, a $64 \times 64$ synthetic map with 3232 traversable cells.
-There are 144 instances, with between 500 to 3000 agents (93\% traversable cells).
-Time-limit: 640 timesteps. \end{itemize} In lifelong MAPF experiments, planners have 10 seconds to return actions for all agents at every timestep.
+For each map and each number of agents, we evaluate 24 randomly sampled instances, resulting in 600 problem instances in total.
+For Lifelong MAPF, the maximum simulation time is based on the size of the map: we compute a maximum number of timesteps as $(with + height) \times 5$ with the intention that each agent has the opportunity to complete approximately 5 tasks.
+Our maps are: \begin{itemize} \item \emph{Warehouse}: a $500 \times 140$ synthetic fulfillment center map with 38589 traversable cells.
+There are 144 instances, with between 2000 to 12000 agents (which occupy 31\% traversable cells).
+Simulation time: 3200 timesteps. \item \emph{Sortation}: a $33 \times 57$ synthetic sortation centre map with 1564 traversable cells.
+There are 168 instances, with between 200 to 1400 agents (which occupy 92\% traversable cells).
+Simulation time: 450 timesteps. \item \emph{Game}: ost003d, a $194 \times 194$ map with 13214 traversable cells, from video games.
+There are 144 instances with between 2000 to 12000 agents (which occupy 90\% traversable cells).
+Simulation time: 1940 timesteps. \item \emph{Room}: room-64-64-8, a $64 \times 64$ synthetic map with 3232 traversable cells.
+There are 144 instances, with between 500 to 3000 agents (which occupy 93\% traversable cells).
+Simulation time: 640 timesteps. \end{itemize} In one-shot MAPF experiments, planners have 60 seconds timelimit.
+In lifelong MAPF experiments, planners have 10 seconds to return actions for all agents at every timestep.
 Failing to return in any timestep leads to timeout failure.